jamessynge/coreium/extras/docs/ram-preservation-and-string-literals.md

 ## Defining Literals

-1. Adding appropriate entries to src/literals.inc, such as these:
+1. Defining them at file scope in .cc files using the above macros; for
+    example:

     ```
-    TAS_DEFINE_BUILTIN_LITERAL1(ClientTransactionID)
-    TAS_DEFINE_BUILTIN_LITERAL(HttpRequestHeaderFieldsTooLarge,
-                               "Request Header Fields Too Large")
+    constexpr auto kFalseFlashStr = MCU_FLASHSTR("false");
+    constexpr auto kOKStrView = MCU_PSV("OK");
     ```

-    These macros define a PROGMEM char array holding the NUL terminated string, and a function (e.g. `ClientTransactionID()`) which returns an instance of the mcucore::Literal class pointing to that string, and also holding a member variable with the length of the string.
-The macros are actually expanded in multiple contexts: in the file `literals.h` where the function is declared, and in `literals.cc` where the char array and function are defined.

-    Defining a literal in this file is appropriate if the string will be used in multiple files.

-1. Defining them at file scope in .cc files using TAS_DEFINE_LITERAL, such as
-    these:
+1. Using the `MCU_PSV(value)` macro inline in expressions, such as:

     ```
-    TAS_DEFINE_LITERAL(JsonFalse, "false")
-    TAS_DEFINE_LITERAL(JsonNan, "NaN")
+    MCU_CHECK(false) << MCU_PSV("api group (") << group
+                     << MCU_PSV(") is not device or setup");
     ```

-    This macro defines a char array and function, just like the behaves much like those in literals.inc, as they are expanded in `literals.cc`.

-    TAS_DEFINE_LITERAL is an appropriate choice when the string will be used multiple times in a single file (which these examples won't be).

-1. Using the `TASLIT(value)` macro inline in expressions, such as:

-    ```
-    MCU_CHECK(false) << TASLIT("api group (") << group
-                     << TASLIT(") is not device or setup");
-    ```

     Unlike the above macros, this defines a full specialization of the variadic class template `ProgmemStringStorage`.
 The template declares a static function MakeProgmemStringView that returns a mcucore::ProgmemStringView
     instance.
 The storage class has a static array holding the characters of the string, without a terminating NUL.
-One advantage of TASLIT over TAS_DEFINE_LITERAL is that the compiler and linker should collapse multiple occurrences of TASLIT(x) with the same value of x.
-A downside of using TASLIT is that it uses some fancy compile time type deduction to determine the length of the string, and this slows compilation.
+One advantage of MCU_PSV over TAS_DEFINE_PROGMEM_LITERAL is that the compiler and linker should collapse multiple occurrences of TASLIT(x) with the same value of x.
+A downside of using MCU_PSV is that it uses some fancy compile time type deduction to determine the length of the string, and this slows compilation.
+If you use the string in multiple files, defining it in a shared source file and exposing them via TAS_DEFINE_PROGMEM_LITERAL will reduce compile time.

 1. Using the `MCU_FLASHSTR(value)` macro inline in expressions, such as: